How to Mass Change old URLs in Website Database after Migration

 Migrating your WordPress website to a new URL and unsure about where and how to update old URLs in database?
 Do you want to skip the tedious process of manually changing the URLs?
 Learn the painless and quick methods to update site URLs across your website.

 Many times, there is a requirement to migrate your WordPress website to a new URL.
 This would need you to update the old URLs in the database, including the various MySQL database tables.
 For smaller websites, this can be managed by manually making the changes.
 However, for larger websites, the volume of the site makes it impossible to update old URLs manually.
 Another issue is that Webmasters find it mundane and routine work to bulk change the links on the website.
 This is a time-consuming process as at times the number of URLs to be updated can be in the hundreds.
 Added to this is the chance to miss some URLs.
 Situations like these make it almost mandatory to look for automated solutions to do a mass search and replace of the old URLs.
-Let us look at some of the convenient ways to update site URLs when migrating a WordPress site.
+Here at Templatetoaster WordPress theme builder, let us look at some of the convenient ways to update site URLs when migrating a WordPress site.

 When to update WordPress website URLs?

-Let us take a look at the common scenarios that lead to a requirement to update old URLs in the database.
+Here at Templatetoaster offline website maker, Let us take a look at the common scenarios that lead to a requirement to update old URLs in the database.

 - Migrate a WordPress site to a new web server